CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    - *Host Pool*
    - *Location*

   ii.
-Fill the left parameters as mentioned below and then click on **Next:Assignments**:
+Fill the remaining parameters as mentioned below and then click on **Next:Assignments**:

    - Resource Group: *Select **WVD-RG** from the drop down*.
    - Application Group Type: **RemoteApp**